rach/pome/README.md

 This project follows 3 principles: Simplicity, Opinionated, Batteries included.

 Simplicity, the project is aimed to be easy to deploy and run.
 It's why Pome can run as a binary.
-The project also aimed to fell like the `psql` command and use common arguments.
+The project also aimed to feel like the `psql` command and use common arguments.

 Opinionated, Pome has the goal to be pre-configured and analyse commonly useful metrics.
 We want the project to have sensible defaults.
 In the future, the tool will allow some level of configuration but without compromising Simplicity.